ScriptRaccoon/portfolio-website/src/data/projects/twelte-twitter-clone.md

 date: 2025-04-24
 ---

-_Twelte_ is a Twitter clone made with SvelteKit.
+_Twelte_ is a Twitter clone made with SvelteKit and SQLite.

 Here is a rough summary of the **features**: